-Hydraulic Conductivity: The UCRS is reported to have a very low horizontal hydraulic conductivity, which hampers the efficient and even distribution of injected amendments and can decrease the radius of influence (ROI) for injection wells.
-The proposed treatment approach, therefore, includes injection of a slurry containing a microscale zero-valent iron (mZVI) proppant using DPT jet injection to create zones with higher permeability within the UCRS around the injection wells.
+Hydraulic Conductivity: The UCRS is reported to have a very low horizontal hydraulic conductivity, which hampers the efficient and uniform distribution of injected amendments and can decrease the radius of influence (ROI) for injection wells.
+The proposed treatment approach, therefore, includes an initial step of injecting a slurry containing sand and microscale zero-valent iron (mZVI) as proppants using DPT jet injection to create lenses with higher permeability within the UCRS.
+After injection of the sand-mZVI lenses is complete, injection wells will be installed in contact with the sand-mZVI lenses.
 This approach will improve the horizontal distribution of EISB amendments.
 These techniques are described in more detail in Section 4.4.

 Groundwater Geochemistry: TCE is treated by EISB when DHC bacteria facilitate an aqueous reduction reaction as described in Section 2.1.
 Because of this, EISB is effective only in saturated conditions; EISB can occur in the unsaturated zone, but only in water-filled pore spaces.
 The geochemistry of the groundwater environment is critical and must be an environment that supports the survival of the bacteria and the reduction reaction.
 The bacteria that facilitate reductive dechlorination are strict anaerobes, so they require low DO concentrations in groundwater.
 The transformation of TCE to ethene is a reduction reaction, so a reducing environment (i.e., negative ORP) is necessary for EISB to be effective.
-Finally, bacterial activity is critical to the success of the technology, and this can be compromised if the pH of the aquifer is too far from a neutral pH of 7 standard units; the ideal pH for

-EISB is between approximately 6 and 8 standard units.
+Finally, bacterial activity is critical to the success of the technology, and this can be compromised if the pH of the aquifer is too far from a neutral pH of 7 standard units; the ideal pH for EISB is between approximately 6 and 8 standard units.
 In addition, the bacteria require an electron donor, which is provided from EVO, to facilitate the reduction process.
 Field monitoring will measure total organic carbon (TOC) in groundwater, which then will be used as a surrogate measurement for electron donor available to bacteria.
 The bacteria will facilitate the transfer of electrons from the electron donor to the electron acceptor (for this site, electron acceptors are TCE, cis-1,2-DCE, and vinyl chloride).
 This electron transfer releases chlorine from the electron acceptor, thereby bioremediating the chlorinated compounds (see Figure 5).
-Table 3 is a matrix that summarizes groundwater parameters, their relation to groundwater geochemistry, and the ideal range for EISB.
+Table 4 is a matrix that summarizes groundwater parameters, their relation to groundwater geochemistry, and the ideal range for EISB.
 Additional information about how these parameters will be monitored at SWMU 211-A is provided in Section 4.3.2.

-Table 3.
+Table 4.
 Groundwater Parameters Matrix